CL614/frameworks_and_languages_module/technical_report.md

 const urlParams = new URLSearchParams(window.location.search);
 const urlAPI = (urlParams.get('api') || '/api/v1').replace(/\/$/, '');
 ```

-By dynamically configuring the API endpoint without the use of hardcoding we allow developers to provide flexibility in connecting to different API's services.
-By adding configuration of removing the trailing slash we ensure consistent and reliable construction of API endpoints removing the chance of errors and creating a maintainable application
+Dynamic configuration of the API endpoint, rather than hardcoding it, offers developers flexibility to connect to different API services.
+This approach allows for easy adaptation to varying endpoints without altering the source code.
+Moreover, the inclusion of configuration options, such as removing trailing slashes, ensures the consistent and reliable construction of API endpoints.
+This consistency minimizes the likelihood of errors and contributes to the creation of a more maintainable application.
+Developers can efficiently manage and update API configurations without the need for extensive code modifications, enhancing the adaptability and robustness of the software.
 https://router.vuejs.org/guide/essentials/dynamic-matching

 ### HTML Forms